PostHog/posthog.com/contents/service-message.md

 <details>
   <summary> What is being worked on? </summary>
 Our Infrastructure Team is making some changes which are required to move PostHog's US Cloud to a new database.
-This is part of essential work to make sure PostHog remains scalable.
+Specifically, we're migrating our Postgres database from Heroku, to Amazon services.
+This is part of essential work needed to make sure PostHog remains scalable.
+Additionally, we expect the new hosting to offer improved performance.
 </details>

 <details>